-4.3 FAST-Look-Ahead RT-DVS
+4.3.
+FAST - Look-Ahead RT-DVS

-The look-ahead RT-DVS schemes by Pillai and Shin [2001] finds the minimum amount of work that may be performed between now and the next scheduling event without missing any deadlines.
-All work is deferred till the last possible moment, also referred to as last-chance scheduling [Chetto and Chetto 1989].
+The look-ahead RT-DVS schemes by Pillai and Shin [19] finds the minimum amount of work that may be performed between now and the next scheduling event without missing any deadlines.
+All work is deferred till the last possible moment, also referred to as last-chance scheduling [8].
 As a side effect, the frequency may be increased as execution approaches a deadline.
 In practice, most tasks complete execution early, i.e., prior to their WCET.
 Hence, the frequency rarely has to be raised to complete by a deadline.
 This algorithm also uses all the static slack (idle) as well as most of the dynamic slack.
-Figure 10 depicts the modified original algorithm to integrate the FAST equations into the DVS scheme.
-Figure 10 also shows a modification to the look-ahead RT-DVS algorithm for task completion by setting $c \, Jeft_i = C_i$ (see appendix).
-The FAST-look-ahead scheme also takes advantage of FAST equations to lower energy consumption of the algorithm.
-The terms i.left and m{left} describe the computation left in the form of a FAST equation.
-Hardware counters are employed to track total cycles completed and total misses inflicted, while a task is executing.
-The s component shown in Figure 10 cannot be converted into a FAST equation unless considerable changes are made to the algorithm.
-Doing so would make the algorithm more aggressive, leading to lower frequencies.
+Figure 4.3 depicts the modified original algorithm to integrate the FAST equations into the DVS scheme.
+Figure 4.3 also shows a modification to the lookahead RT-DVS algorithm for task - completion by setting $c \perp eft_j = C_j$ (see appendix).
+The FAST look ahead scheme also takes advantage of FAST equations to lower energy consumption of the algorithm.
+The terms $i \perp eft$ and $m \perp left$ describe the computation left in the form of a FAST equation.
+Hardware counters are employed to track total cycles completed and total misses inflicted while a task is executing.
+The s component shown in Figure 4.3 cannot be converted into a FAST equation unless considerable changes are made to the algorithm.
+Doing so would make the algorithm more aggressive leading to lower frequencies.
 To avoid excessive modifications, only the next scheduled task is expressed in the form of a FAST equation.
 The experiments show that the performance of the algorithm is improved even with minimal modifications to the algorithms.